 Samsung has positioned itself to be a community-oriented brand impacting audiences worldwide by introducing various marketing campaigns.
 Along with a promising marketing strategy Samsung also does a great job in promoting its products and appealing its audience with exceptional marketing campaigns.

 Recently during Pride Month, the brand celebrated with the community displaying with pride the importance of diversity and how Samsung stands as an ally for the LGBTQ++ community on its Social Media handles.
+This content strategy is known as UGC or User-Generated Content.

 Enjoy having a look at these exceptional Marketing Campaigns by Samsung.